• Skip to main content

 • sriluta

-0 sriluta 11 days ago
+0 sriluta over 2 years ago

 ah I think I find the characteristic size of my mesh cell in mesh/mesh quality fields/cell volume and there I can found the minimum